FREE DELIVERY FOR ALL ORDERS OVER £50 (Excluding Bumblebee Colony Orders & Product Subscriptions)

 It is recommended that you release the adult Ladybirds in the morning or evening if applying indoors, or when windows and vents are closed for a few hours.

 Simply cut open the sachet and place sachet on near infected plant.
-Any developed adults will emerge from the sachet, some may still be pupae and might take 2-3 days to finish their development so leave the sachet on the plant allowing them time to develop into adults and leave the sachet.
-When freshly developed they are a paler colour at first.
+Any developed adults will emerge from the sachet, some may still be pupae and might take 7 days to finish their development.
+In this case simply leave the sachet on the plant, allowing the pupae time to develop into adults and leave the sachet.
+The first adult Ladybirds that emerge will be pale in colour before they develop their more vibrant colour markings.

 How Many Ladybirds Do I Need?